cafestube/AnvilGUI/README.md

 ## Development
 We use Maven to handle our dependencies.
-Run `mvn clean install` using Java 17 to build the project.
+Run `gradle build` using Java 17 to build the project.

-### Spotless
-The project utilizes the [Spotless Maven Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) to enforce style guidelines.
-You will not be able to build the project if your code does not meet the guidelines.
-To fix all code formatting issues, simply run `mvn spotless:apply`.

 ## License
 This project is licensed under the [MIT License](LICENSE).